 Why do I need someone to drive me home from the procedure?

-You will be given a mild sedative before your procedure.
-It is advised to not drive immediately afterward because of this.
+You will be given the option of taking a mild sedative before your procedure.
+It is advised to not drive immediately after taking this sedative.
+If you decline the sedative, you may feel comfortable enough to drive.

 Can I play sport or workout over the weekend?